TriKro/rsb-content/part7-out-of-the-box/scorecards.md

 ## In Brief

 A scorecard is an evaluative decision-making or prioritizing shortcut, often done in a spreadsheet.
 It is a structured way to identify *one* top choice among a number of options, to help focus your use of resources (time, money).
 It helps achieve a goal one small step at a time.
-This technique be useful if there is no clear intuitive priority.
+This technique can be useful if there is no clear intuitive priority.

 ## Helps Answer
  * What is the best of a number of options?
- * What criteria will help us acheive the best possible outcome?
+ * What criteria will help us achieve the best possible outcome?

 ## Tags
  * Evaluative